fkloosterman/bitbucket-migration/docs/reference/user_mapping.md

 1. **Collection Phase**: Migration tool scans all Bitbucket data to build account ID mappings
 2. **API Data Extraction**: Extracts `account_id` → `username` relationships from:
      - Issue reporters and assignees
      - PR authors and participants
      - Comment authors
      - Commit authors

+3. **Comment Scanning**: Additionally scans all issue and PR comments for account IDs not captured in metadata
+4. **API Lookup**: For unresolved account IDs found in comments, performs API lookups to resolve them

-3. **Runtime Resolution**: During migration:
+5. **Runtime Resolution**: During migration:
      - Account IDs in content are identified
      - Resolved to Bitbucket usernames using collected mappings
      - Usernames are then mapped to GitHub usernames
      - Unresolvable IDs are handled gracefully

 ### Resolution Example